linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

 Collabora requires its own domain name, but it functions as an embedded application within Nextcloud, not as a stand-alone website.
 Nextcloud transmits queries and requests to the Collabora domain, so users do not have to know anything about Collabora.
 Normally the Collabora server uses a subdomain of the main domain name.
 The Nextcloud server can either use the main domain name or the name of a second subdomain.
 For instance, the Collabora server might be named `collabora.example.com`, while Nextcloud is accessed through `nextcloud.example.com` or `example.com`.

-These instructions are designed for the Ubuntu 22.04 LTS, but are similar for earlier releases.
+These instructions are designed for the Ubuntu 22.04 LTS but are similar to earlier releases.
 For instructions on how to install Collabora on other distributions, see the [Collabora Linux packages documentation](https://www.collaboraoffice.com/code/linux-packages/).

 ### How to Install Collabora

 Collabora CODE is easier to install than Nextcloud.
 The Collabora prerequisites were all installed when Nextcloud was installed.
-To install Collabora CODE, follow these steps.
+To install Collabora CODE, follow the steps below:

 1. Import the Collabora CODE signing key.

         cd /usr/share/keyrings
         sudo wget https://collaboraoffice.com/downloads/gpg/collaboraonline-release-keyring.gpg

-2. Create a source file for the Collabora CODE package repository.
+1. Create a source file for the Collabora CODE package repository.

         sudo vi /etc/apt/sources.list.d/collaboraonline.sources

-3. Add the following information to the file and save it.
+1. Add the following information to the file and save it.

     {{< file "/etc/apt/sources.list.d/collaboraonline.sources" aconf >}}
 Types: deb